Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/incrementing-button-interaction/introduction.md

 Open a new Visual Studio Code (VSC) window and create a new project.

-Open a terminal window and initalise npm with ```npm init``` and either press enter to skip and insert default values, or type the values, a file called ```package.json``` is created which will store our dependencies.
+Open a terminal window and initialise npm with ```npm init``` and either press enter to skip and insert default values, or type the values, a file called ```package.json``` is created which will store our dependencies.

 Now npm is setup, we can install the latest Zilliqa-JS, in the terminal type ```npm install @zilliqa-js/zilliqa --save```.

 :::tip
-This is the recommended way for frontend and backend javascript frameworks to interact with the blockchain.
+This is the recommended way for frontend and backend Javascript frameworks to interact with the blockchain.
 :::

 Now we have all the dependencies required, we can start to write some Javascript.
 Create a new file called ```index.js```.